spicyparrot/check-dependabot/README.md

 - A GitHub personal access token that has permissions to view vulnerabilty alerts of a repo

-## Future Work

-- Breakdown of alerts by severity (e.g. number of critical issues)
-- Investigation into using `GITHUB_TOKEN` instead of a personal access token
-- Paginate all results (currently limited to first 100 alerts which means `total_alerts` is not 100% accurate if a repo has more than 100 open alerts)
-- Better error logging for unauthorised token

 ## Example workflow

 ```yaml